eosnetworkfoundation/evm-public-docs/endpoint-health-checks.md

 ## Faucet
 The EOS-EVM faucet is currently only available on the testnet, and is hosted by EOS-Nation.
 We do not currently have health checks for their faucet.

+## RPC API
+The EOS-EVM RPC API is considered healthy if it returns a 200-299 status code at HTTP:8000/.